cheukwing/hashkell/README.md

 # simple-haskell

-Parser for a simple subset of Haskell with time complexity annotations.
+Parser for a simple subset of Haskell with time complexity annotations and dependency graphs.

+## Example of Supported Code

 ```haskell
 fib ## 2^n;